activecell/activecell-api/product/revenue_streams.md

 This will return `201 Created`, with the location of the new stream in the `Location` header along with the current JSON representation of the stream if the creation was a success.
 See the **Get stream** endpoint for more info.

-Update stream
+Update revenue stream
 --------------

-* `PUT /streams/27cc67093475061e3d95369d.json` will update the stream from the parameters passed.
+* `PUT /revenue_streams/27cc67093475061e3d95369d.json` will update the stream from the parameters passed.

 ```json
 {